International System of Units: SI defining constants

 The seven defining constants are the most fundamental feature of the definition of the system of units.

-The magnitudes of all SI units are defined by declaring that seven constants have certain exact numerical values when expressed in terms of their SI units.
-These defining constants are the speed of light in vacuum c, the hyperfine transition frequency of caesium Δν_{Cs}, the Planck constant h, the elementary charge e, the Boltzmann constant k, the Avogadro constant N_{A}, and the luminous efficacy K_{cd}.
+Each defining constant consists of an exact numerical value and units.
+The defining constants are the speed of light in vacuum c, the hyperfine transition frequency of caesium Δν_{Cs}, the Planck constant h, the elementary charge e, the Boltzmann constant k, the Avogadro constant N_{A}, and the luminous efficacy K_{cd}.
 The nature of the defining constants ranges from fundamental constants of nature such as c to the purely technical constant K_{cd}.
 The values assigned to these constants were fixed to ensure continuity with previous definitions of the base units.